Toaster Oven vs Convection Oven: Which Is Best for You

 One of the most important functions of any oven is the ability to reheat leftovers properly.
 Leftovers often become too soggy when reheated in a microwave, so an oven is the better alternative.

-However, an oven takes a long time to reheat because of the preheat time.
+However, an oven takes a long time to reheat because of the preheating time.
 You can expect to wait about 12 to 15 minutes for an oven to preheat.
 A toaster oven takes far less time to preheat, coming in at an average of 5 to 6 minutes.

 A toaster oven will cook faster than a regular oven.
 If you have half a tray of cookies in your toaster oven, they will finish much quicker than if you were baking them in a conventional oven.
 However, it is important to note that you are trading speed for quantity.

 While a toaster oven may be faster for satisfaction, it will still take just as long to finish a full batch of cookies.
-You will have to complete double the amount of batches in a toaster oven compared to a regular one.
+You will have to complete double the number of batches in a toaster oven compared to a regular one.

 Method of Heating